This post is a part of my year-long quest in 2017 to read only female-authored travel writing. Find out more about it on the project’s main page.

 Her health is not her only motivation to travel, however.
 She beautifully articulates the “because it’s there” factor, too:

 “I was very taken with this timeless standing [by penguins], unwitnessed, unwitnessing, that we were interrupting, though only barely.
-That was the point, for me, of Antarctica: that it was simply there, always had been, always would be, with great tracts of the continent unseen, unwitnessed, cycling through hits two seasons, the ice rolling slowly from the centre to the edges where eventually it breaks off.
+That was the point, for me, of Antarctica: that it was simply there, always had been, always would be, with great tracts of the continent unseen, unwitnessed, cycling through its two seasons, the ice rolling slowly from the centre to the edges where eventually it breaks off.
 A place that is and always has been unseen.”

 But that link between her personal, inward reflection and her external journey isn’t always quite so persuasive.
-A chapter or two in, she begins another thread of storyline about her attempts to rediscover and reevaluate her childhood through the medium of rediscovered old neighbours.
+A chapter or two in, she begins that second storyline about her attempts to rediscover and reevaluate her childhood through the medium of rediscovered old neighbours.
 Her interviews and reflections thereon are beautiful, brutal and brilliant, and left me captivated by her vivid and unashamed candour about her life and the actions of her parents.
 And it’s amazing that, given all she went through, she turned into such a gentle, brilliant writer.

 But, very sadly, it just doesn’t fit.
 Flitting between the inward and outer adventure reflects well on the place (emotional and literal) that Diski finds herself in that period of time.
 But the scenes in London disrupt the otherworldliness of her account of Antarctica, and fray the at times imperfectly rendered reasons for her journey.
 At times, I wondered whether it actually stopped the book from counting as travelogue.